M.K.S. Al-Mhdawi

 Academic Biography

 Dr. Al-Mhdawi is a lecturer (Assistant Professor) in Engineering Project Management at the School of Computing, Engineering, and Digital Technologies (SCEDT), Teesside University, UK.
-He earned his Ph.D. in Risk Management from the University of Southampton in 2022.
-His thesis focused on construction risk management under extreme conditions.
-He has over ten years of experience in integrating risk and safety management into core business processes across different industries (construction, manufacturing, mining, oil and gas, finance, space, and healthcare systems).
+He earned his Ph.D. in Risk Management from the University of Southampton and has over 13 years of experience in integrating risk and safety management into core business processes across different industries (construction, manufacturing, mining, oil and gas, finance, space, and healthcare systems).

 Dr. Al-Mhdawi is a member of the Association for Project Management, the American Society of Civil Engineers, and the American Society of Safety Professionals.